Skip to content

 Frequently Asked Questions

-Five product categories: (a) consumer general-purpose computer hardware and their operating systems, (b) self-service terminals — payment terminals, ATMs, ticketing machines, check-in machines, interactive information terminals (excluding those integrated into vehicles, aircraft, ships or rolling stock), (c) consumer terminal equipment for electronic communications, (d) consumer terminal equipment for audiovisual media services, and (e) e-readers [Art.
+Consumer general purpose computer hardware and their operating systems, self-service terminals (payment terminals, ATMs, ticketing machines, check-in machines, interactive information kiosks), consumer terminal equipment for electronic communications and audiovisual media services, and e-readers placed on the market after 28 June 2025 [Art.
 2(1)].

-Six service categories: (a) electronic communications services (excluding machine-to-machine), (b) services providing access to audiovisual media, (c) certain elements of passenger transport services (websites, apps, e-tickets, information delivery, self-service terminals), (d) consumer banking services, (e) e-books and dedicated software, and (f) e-commerce services [Art.
+Electronic communications services (except M2M), services providing access to audiovisual media, elements of air, bus, rail and waterborne passenger transport services, consumer banking services, e-books and their dedicated software, and e-commerce services provided to consumers after 28 June 2025 [Art.
 2(2)].

 3